KyleM73/human-robot-collision-RL/README.md

 - if using a virtul env (conda, venv, etc.), create an environment with python>=3.8. to check python version, in the terminal run

-    ```
-    python -V
-    python3 -V
-    ```
+    `python -V`
+    and
+    `python3 -V`

-    if the result is not greater than 3.8.x, then everywhere where this guide says 'python,' replace 'python' with 'python3.x' for x = 8 or x = 9.
+    if the result is not greater than 3.8.x, then everywhere where this guide says 'python,' replace with 'python3.x' for x = 8 or x = 9.

 - from outermost folder (/human_robot_collision_RL), run

-    pip install -e .
+    `pip install -e .`

-this will build the module
-make sure that the libraries in setup.py are installed in the terminal: to verify,
+this will build the module. make sure that the libraries in setup.py are installed in the terminal. to verify, run `python setup_test.py` the result should be 'SETUP PASSED'
-'python setup_test.py'
-result should be 'SETUP PASSED'

 ## RUNNING THE CODE